 Much to the chagrin of the anti-gunners, the AR-15 or Modern Sporting Rifle is alive and, if the numbers are to be believed, America’s favorite long gun.
-The number of calibers and combinations of accessories create a dizzying display of choices for the neophyte (noob) and seasoned veteran alike.
+The number of calibers and combinations of accessories creates a dizzying display of choices for the neophyte (noob) and seasoned veteran alike.
 Thanks to American Tactical, that choice may have just gotten a bit easier—like to the point of no brainer easier.

 Recently, I had a chance to take American Tactical’s Omni Hybrid combo for a spin.
-American Tactical cut its teeth in import market by offering great guns and accessories from all corners of the globe, but has brought manufacturing home to the U.S. Amazingly; ATI has managed to do this while dropping the price to previously unheard of levels with the introduction of the Omni Hybrid Combo.
+American Tactical cut its teeth in the import market by offering great guns and accessories from all corners of the globe, but has brought manufacturing home to the U.S. Amazingly; ATI has managed to do this while dropping the price to previously unheard-of levels with the introduction of the Omni Hybrid Combo.

 The Omni Hybrid cuts a few corners to keep the price down, but none that affect the performance you’d expect in a firearm for plinking, hunting or home defense.
 The Omni Hybrid design is rugged and lightweight thanks to the steel-reinforced polymer lower receiver that allows the direct gas M4-style carbine to tip the scales at about 6.25 pounds.
 This works, because unlike the upper, the lower is a low-stress component.

 The Omni Hybrid’s upper, on the other hand, is crafted with Mil-Spec aluminum and features a 16.1-inch Melonite-coated barrel in an M4 stepped configuration.
 The barrel features a 1:7 twist, which typically will stabilize most any bullet up to about 80 grains making it great for a variety of different ammunition choices, but more on that later.
 The A2 flash hider is removable with a ½ x 28-thread for those interested in mounting a suppressor.
 Everything else is just as you would expect out of an M4-style design including a low-profile gas block.
-The fore end is standard military configuration and comes ready to mount your choice of optics as well as iron sights for use as a primary or secondary sighting system.
+The forend is standard military configuration and comes ready to mount your choice of optics as well as iron sights for use as a primary or secondary sighting system.

 The charging handle will be familiar to ex-military or those already comfortable with MSRs; there is also a forward assist and dust cover/case deflector.
 A worthy addition for any MSR is the enlarged trigger guard for easier access when wearing gloves or in any situation requiring rapid employment such as home defense.
 Likewise, the Omni Hybrid was designed with a flared mag well for quicker magazine changes.